dtao/PhilosopherDeveloper/source/posts/published-in-60-minutes.md

 You've probably heard the expression "The perfect is the enemy of the good."
-A big part of the reason for the discrepancy between the value I provide in 1-1 interactions[^value-i-provide] vs. written communication is the amount of scrutiny I apply to the things I write versus the things I say in personal interactions.
+A big part of the reason for the discrepancy between the value I provide in 1-1 interactions[^value-i-provide] vs. written communication is the amount of scrutiny I apply to the things I write versus the things I say.
 Meanwhile, the value of the information I share in written form is nowhere *near* 100x as valuable.

 I suspect the phenomenon of diminishing returns kicks in very quickly for me with written communication.
 Most of the value is captured in the first 50% of